Sweet Dreams (Are Made of This) (album): Recording and production

-Release and popularity
+Release

 After a year and a half of initial commercial failure for Eurythmics, this album became a breakthrough for the duo on both sides of the Atlantic.
 The title track became particularly popular and remains one of Eurythmics' most recognisable songs.
-Its music video, popular on MTV in the United States, is memorable for Annie Lennox's gender-bending imagery.
+Its music video, popular on MTV in the United States, featured Annie Lennox's gender-bending imagery.
 In the wake of this success, the single "Love Is a Stranger", previously a flop, was re-released and became a hit as well.
-It too was accompanied by a striking video that featured Lennox dressed both as a man and a woman.
+It too was accompanied by a video that featured Lennox dressed both as a man and a woman.

-The album was re-released in 2005 with the entire Eurythmics studio catalogue except the 1984 (For the Love of Big Brother) album, to which Virgin Records holds the rights.
-The recordings were remastered and several bonus tracks added to each of eight albums.
+The album was re-released in 2005 with the entire Eurythmics studio catalogue, except the 1984 (For the Love of Big Brother) album, to which Virgin Records holds the rights.
+The recordings were remastered, and several bonus tracks were added to each of the eight albums.
 In this release, Sweet Dreams (Are Made of This) acquired six bonus tracks.

-Releases

 Early Australian, German, and US CD releases (printed in Japan) and the 2005 reissue version of this album have a slightly longer version of "This City Never Sleeps".
 The length of 6:40 is due to some mixed sound effects and a backmasked message by David A. Stewart saying, "I enjoyed making that there record.
-Very good, very good" that total 21 seconds.
-This message also appears on original UK vinyl pressings.

-During 1982, Eurythmics recorded many tracks that ended up as B-sides of singles or as alternative versions of other songs.
-Tracks such as "Step on the Beast", "Invisible Hands", "Dr. Trash", or the alternative versions of "The Walk" have not been released on CD yet and any future plans for re-release are unknown at this time.
-However, these tracks can now be heard through YouTube.
+Very good, very good."

+Stewart was particularly pleased with the final product and called it "one of the most important records of 1983", due to the "carefully structured" arrangements and lyrics.

 Critical reception

-Sweet Dreams (Are Made of This) was included in the book 1001 Albums You Must Hear Before You Die.
+Sweet Dreams (Are Made of This) has generally received mixed-to-positive reviews from music critics.
+AllMusic praised some of the singles but felt that the album possessed a few dull moments.
+Smash Hits noted that some of the lyrics detracted from the "otherwise pleasant LP", although they were complimentary of "Love Is a Stranger".
+Robert Christgau found that the album was "starkly hooky" but called the duo pretentious.
+The album was included in the book 1001 Albums You Must Hear Before You Die.